-Potential Adverse Rehabilitation Risk Outcome Trigger Action/Response Active Mining Phase of Rehabilitation Limited pre-existing and stockpiled biological resources for use (e.g. topsoil, woody debris).
-Reduced suitability of final landform for native flora and fauna.
-Biological resource inventory indicates that required volume of biological resources will be unavailable at time of rehabilitation works.
+Active Mining Phase of Reha Limited pre-existing and stockpiled biological resources for use (e.g. topsoil, woody Outcome ibilitation Reduced suitability of final landform for native Trigger Biological resource inventory indicates that required Action/Response Continue to manage soil and biological Limited pre-existing and stockpiled biological resources for use (e.g. topsoil, woody Reduced suitability of Continue to manage soil and biological stockpiled biological resources for use (e.g. topsoil, woody , Continue to manage soil and biological debris). flora and fauna. volume of biological resources will be unavailable at time of rehabilitation works.
 Continue to manage soil and biological resource inventory to balance available and required topsoil volumes.
 Import additional topsoil if required.
-Adverse impacts on surface and groundwater quality and quantity arising from quarrying activities.
 Final landform unsuitable for final land use.
 Surface water or groundwater monitoring indicates water contamination resulting from quarrying activities.
-Review and inspect existing water management infrastructure to identify potential sources of contamination and investigate potential control operations, including removal and/or treatment of contaminated material.
-Visual catchment and associated heritage values of "The Hill Farm Complex" heritage site impacted by quarrying activities.
-Decreased visual amenity within "The Hill Farm Complex" Tree screens are not achieving target height and density.
+Review and inspect existing water management infrastructure to identify potential sources of contamination and investigate potential control operations, including removal and/or treatment of contaminated material. associated heritage values Decreased visual amenity within "The Hill Farm Complex" Tree screens are not achieving target height and density.
 Vegetation establishment on visible benches is not trending towards target values.
 Engage an experienced ecologist or revegetation specialist to assess vegetation establishment and provide recommendations in relation to species selection/coverage.
-Implement recommended actions.
-Reduction in visual amenity for observers surrounding the Quarry.
-Decreased visual amenity within the region surrounding the Quarry.
+Implement recommended actions. amenity for observers Decreased visual amenity within the region surrounding the Quarry.
 Tree screens are not achieving target height and density.
 Vegetation establishment on visible benches is not trending towards target values.
 Engage an experienced ecologist or revegetation specialist to assess vegetation establishment and provide recommendations in relation to species selection/coverage.
-Implement recommended actions.
-Geotechnical stability of the terminal faces limits the ability to establish vegetation on High visibility upper benches Final landform unsuitable for final land use.
+Implement recommended actions. , Final landform unsuitable for final land use.
 Evidence of significant geotechnical instability in operational or terminal faces.
 Evidence of significant erosion of the final faces.
 Engage a geotechnical engineer to assess the stability of the terminal faces and provide recommendations in relation to design and/or stabilisation of the affected areas.
 Implement recommended actions.
-Decommissioning Phase of Rehabilitation All identified risks allocated "Low" risk rating.
+Decommissioning Phase of R Rehabilitation All identified risks allocated " 'Low" risk rating.